awsdocs/amazon-athena-user-guide/doc_source/encryption.md

 Depending on the type of encryption you use in Amazon S3, you may need to add permissions, also known as "Allow" actions, to your policies used in Athena:
 + SSE\-S3\.
 If you use SSE\-S3 for encryption, Athena users require no additional permissions in their policies\.
 It is sufficient to have the appropriate Amazon S3 permissions for the appropriate Amazon S3 location and for Athena actions\.
 For more information about policies that allow appropriate Athena and Amazon S3 permissions, see [IAM Policies for User Access](managed-policies.md) and [Amazon S3 Permissions](s3-permissions.md)\.
 + AWS KMS\.
 If you use AWS KMS for encryption, Athena users must be allowed to perform particular AWS KMS actions in addition to Athena and Amazon S3 permissions\.
-You allow these actions by editing the key policy for the KMS customer master keys \(CMKs\) that are used to encrypt data in Amazon S3\.
-The easiest way to do this is to use the IAM console to add key users to the appropriate KMS key policies\.
-For information about how to add a user to a KMS key policy, see [How to Modify a Key Policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying.html#key-policy-modifying-how-to-console-default-view) in the *AWS Key Management Service Developer Guide*\.
+You allow these actions by editing the key policy for the AWS KMS customer managed keys \(CMKs\) that are used to encrypt data in Amazon S3\.
+The easiest way to do this is to use the IAM console to add key users to the appropriate AWS KMS key policies\.
+For information about how to add a user to a AWS KMS key policy, see [How to Modify a Key Policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying.html#key-policy-modifying-how-to-console-default-view) in the *AWS Key Management Service Developer Guide*\.
 **Note**
 Advanced key policy administrators can adjust key policies\. `kms:Decrypt` is the minimum allowed action for an Athena user to work with an encrypted dataset\.
 To work with encrypted query results, the minimum allowed actions are `kms:GenerateDataKey` and `kms:Decrypt`\.